 Business owners should consider the following when planning their exit from their company and discuss these strategies with outside experts.

-The City National Small Business Report revealed that a majority of business owners who do have an exit strategy from their business didn't consult with an outside expert to help create or evaluate the plan.
+The same report also revealed that a majority of business owners who do have an exit strategy from their business didn't consult with an outside expert to help create or evaluate the plan.

 It's important to make some decisions as to who will buy your business and how the sale will work.
 Again, earlier is better here, as your decision will have many implications on how you run your business and how you prepare for your exit.